3 Days in Lisbon: A Lisbon Itinerary For First Timers

 Poppies Fish and Chips (Fries)

-To start the day off right, I just had to have a true English breakfast at Regency Cafe.
-Fun fact: My parents lived in England prior to moving to the US, and would cook this for my sisters and I sometimes for breakfast.
-While exploring, I went to Borough Market which is one of the oldest food markets in London.
-If you’re looking for open events this is a great option.
+While exploring, I went to Borough Market, which is one of the oldest food markets in London.
+If you’re looking for open events, this is a great option.
 Everything I had was so delicious; SERIOUSLY yummy baked goods (breads, donuts), and all kinds of different cheeses (I was in Carb heaven).

 Scrambled eggs, sausage, beans, and ham breakfast in London

-English Breakfast at Regency Cafe
+English Breakfast at Regency Café

 Changing of the Guards Ceremony in London with Guards dressed in red, white, and black uniforms

-Changing of the Guards Ceremony
+Changing of the Guard Ceremony

 For more travel itineraries, subscribe here.

-So the final full day of London was extremely busy just like the two days prior.
 I actually had a photo shoot with an amazing photographer, and was able to capture some great shots whilst visiting tourist attractions.
-I was able to see Westminster Abbey, Houses of Parliament, River Thames, Westminster Bridge, the London Eye, Big Ben, Southbank Centre, and Jubilee Gardens.

 Black woman standing in front of Westminster Abbey